-HONORARIA AND LEAVE PROCEDURE
+EDITOR HONORARIA AND LEAVE REGULATIONS

 Purpose

-This procedure has been created to ensure that the payment of honoraria to members of the Board upholds the definition of honoraria and is within the law.
+To provide guidelines for the payment of honoraria to members of the Board.

+To provide for leave arrangements for Editors.

 Definitions

-Academic Semester – refers to two (2) academic terms, including the teaching break between those terms.
+Academic Semester – refers to two (2) academic terms, including the teaching break between those terms and the exam period directly following it.

-Academic Term- means half (1/2) of an academic semester of the University, either before or after the teaching break; there are four (4) academic terms in a year.
+Academic Term: means half (1/2) of an academic semester of the University, either before or after the teaching break; there are four (4) academic terms in a year.

-Editor – means a member of the Board of Editors, as described in s.7 of the Constitution.

-Board Meeting – refers to a meeting of Board Members as specified in s16 of the ANUSM Constitution.
+Board Meeting – refers to a meeting of the Board Members as specified in s 16 of the ANUSM Constitution.

+Budget: refers to the ANUSM annual budget created under s 18.12 of the Constitution.

 Constitution – refers to the constitution of the Australian National University Student Media (ANUSM).

+Editor: means a member of the Board of Editors, as described in s 7 of the Constitution.

 Executive – refers to the Editor-in-Chief, the Deputy Editor-in-Chief and the Managing Editor.